charklie/hyprdots/README.md

 ### Recommended, but not needed:
 - Tokyo night theme to match with all my configs, install from: https://www.gnome-look.org/p/1681315.
 Choose freely which one, although I recommend "BL-LB".
+- Brave browser, excellent browser thats both aestetically pleasing and safe from trackers and ads.

 ### Pre Installation